 Principles of farm animal economic analysis (LVM319)

-This course introduces the role that economics plays in animal health decision making.
+This module introduces the role that economics plays in animal health decision making.
 Assess the issues, then learn about concepts used in animal health economics.
 The conclusion is a practical session, which guides you through how to calculate the output of livestock enterprises.

 Tools for economic analysis (LVM320)